PyPSA/atlite/paper/paper.md

 Land-use restrictions limit the deployment of renewables infrastructure.
-Wind turbines, for example, may only be placed in eligible places which have to fulfill general and country-specific requirements, e.g. being outside of protected areas or within sufficient distance to residential areas.
+Wind turbines, for example, may only be placed in eligible places which have to fulfill general and country-specific requirements, e.g. being outside of protected areas or at a sufficient distance to residential areas.

 `atlite` provides a performant, parallelized implementation to calculate land-use availabilities within all grid cells of a Cutout.
 As illustrated in Figure \ref{fig:land-use}, the entries $A_{r,x,y}$ of an Availability Matrix $\textbf{A}$ indicate the overlap of the eligible area of region $r$ with grid cell at $(x,y)$.
 Note that this is analogous to the Indicator Matrix $\textbf{I}$ but with reduced area.
 The user can exclude geometric shapes or geographic rasters of arbitrary projection, like specific codes of the [Corine Land Cover (CLC)](https://land.copernicus.eu/pan-european/corine-land-cover) database.
 The implementation is inspired by the [GLAES](https://github.com/FZJ-IEK3-VSA/glaes) [@ryberg_evaluating_2018]